saveourtool/save-cli/save-plugins/warn-plugin/README.md

 ## Customize `execCmd` per file
 As the next level of customization, execution command can be customized per individual test.
 To do so, one can use a special comment in that file.
-The pattern of the comment is taken from `WarnPluginConfig.extraConfigPattern`.
+The pattern of the comment is taken from `WarnPluginConfig.runConfigPattern`.
 It should contain a single capture group, which corresponds to execution command.

 Additionally, that execution command can define a number of placeholders, which can be used in `execFlags` in TOML config: